“I cannot imagine a better way to commemorate the lives…

 He has conducted workshops and masterclasses in pinhole photography for the past ten years.

 Main photograph: 4×5 pinhole camera.
-Boulder Cover.
+Boulder Cove.
 Erith Island, Tasmania.

 All photographs by David Tatnall.